mattermost/mattermost-marketplace/CONTRIBUTING.md

 ## Community Plugin

-To add your plugin to the Marketplace, please open [an issue using thus template](https://github.com/mattermost/mattermost-marketplace/issues/new?template=add_plugin.md).
+To add your plugin to the Marketplace, please open [an issue using this template](https://github.com/mattermost/mattermost-marketplace/issues/new?template=add_plugin.md).
 To update your plugin, please also open an issue [using this template](https://github.com/mattermost/mattermost-marketplace/issues/new?template=update_plugin.md).

 ### Playbook

-This is a playbook used my Mattermost core committers.
+The following is a playback for use by Mattermost core committers.

 #### New plugin